-- 2.1 Provide appropriate knowledge of the physical, cellular and molecular principles that underpin the following diagnostic medical imaging modalities: planar (projection) radiography, fluoroscopy, computed tomography (CT), ultrasound imaging, magnetic resonance imaging (MRI), optical imaging, planar (projection) radionuclide imaging, single photon emission computed tomography (SPECT), positron emission tomography (PET) and hybrid imaging techniques - 2.2 Describe how the concepts of risk, safety and quality apply in these imaging modalities including the responsibilities of individuals and organisations. - 2.3 Provide sufficient understanding of the principles underlying each imaging modality to enable selection of the most appropriate modality for a particular clinical situation, to select the optimal operating factors, to interpret the images produced, to communicate the results and to discuss the complete imaging process with professional colleagues. - 2.4 Assist trainees to satisfy the requirements for adequate training in order to carry out professional roles in medical diagnostic imaging as specified by UK legislation and guidance and evolving best practice
+- 2.1 Provide appropriate knowledge of the physical, cellular and molecular principles that underpin the following diagnostic medical imaging modalities: planar (projection) radiography, fluoroscopy, computed tomography (CT), ultrasound imaging, magnetic resonance imaging (MRI), optical imaging, planar (projection) radionuclide imaging, single photon emission computed tomography (SPECT), positron emission tomography (PET) and hybrid imaging techniques - 2.2 Describe how the concepts of risk, safety and quality apply in these imaging modalities.
+This includes the responsibilities of individuals and organisations to ensure that safe working environments, monitoring and appropriate training are in place to ensure patient and staff safety. - 2.3 Provide sufficient understanding of the principles underlying each imaging modality to enable selection of the most appropriate modality for a particular clinical situation, to select the optimal operating factors, to interpret the images produced, to communicate the results and to discuss the complete imaging process with professional colleagues. - 2.4 Assist trainees to satisfy the requirements for adequate training in order to carry out professional roles in medical diagnostic imaging as specified by UK legislation and guidance and evolving best practice